tomerwi/OfritProject/README.md

     and then he saw into

-#### comment: As we can see from the results, some of the sentences have meaningfull connection between the words.
+#### As we can see from the results, some of the sentences have meaningfull connection between the words.
 Furthermore, the model has learned punctuation. for example - it puts "." at the end of the sentence.
 Another thing that we can see from the results is that the model predicts too often the word "Sentence_End".
 We think that the reason for this is becuase "Sentence_End" appears in every sentences in the text (We add it to the end of each sentence in the preprocessing phase), which causes the word to have large probabilty as the next word prediction.
 By looking at the avarage loss over all sentences - it is much better from a model that chooses the next word randomally, for example.
 However, It is not perfect.
 We trained the model over more then 24 hours.
 Maybe if we had a stronger computer and more time, we could better learn the text and produce even more concise sentences.